2023 NFL playoff permutations: Here’s what you need to know - KESQ

 Quarterback injuries have ravaged the Vikings who have lost three of their last four and they now face the Lions twice in the final three weeks of the season.

-The Rams, however, are improving with a young roster led by a veteran quarterback – Matthew Stafford – and have two winnable games coming up against the Saints and the lowly New York Giants; a playoff spot is well within their grasp.
+The Rams, however, are improving with a young roster led by a veteran quarterback – Matthew Stafford – and after a big Week 16 win against the Saints, LA faces the lowly New York Giants; a playoff spot is well within their grasp.

 The Seattle Seahawks and the Saints currently sit outside the playoff spots knowing they need to better the teams above them to reach the postseason.